 - Family housing available.

-- One residence hall with a semester contract option (residents must be 21+).
+- One residence hall with a fall and spring or summer contract option (residents must be 21+).

 - A Master Plan that includes renovation and new construction for housing and dining at WMU.